rainlanguage/rain-sdk/docs/classes/humanfriendlyread.md

 `string`

-The pretty output
+A prettified output

 <a id="set-method-static-1"></a>

 ### set(opmeta)

-Method to set the opMeta with more than AllStandardOps opcodes for this instance of the HumanFriendly Read
+Method to set the opMeta with more than AllStandardOps opcodes or with other name/aliases for this instance of the HumanFriendlyRead

 <b>Signature:</b>